2021 Western Bulldogs season: Background

 In the off season, Marcus Bontempelli was named captain of the Western Bulldogs for the second year in a row.
-Mitch Wallis was named as the vice-captain, which was a role formerly held by Easton Wood.
+Mitch Wallis was named as the vice-captain, replacing Easton Wood.
 The leadership group was abolished, with players being asked to 'take on more responsibility to guide the team forward'.

 Luke Beveridge was head coach for a seventh season.

 The Western Bulldogs continued with Mexican foods supplier company Mission Foods as their major sponsor for 2021.